Search

 § We learned in the mishna that according to Rabbi Eliezer, the king and the bride may wash their faces on Yom Kippur.
 The Gemara asks: Who is the tanna of the mishna?
 The Gemara answers: It is the opinion of Rabbi Ḥananya ben Teradyon, as it was taught in a baraita: The king and the bride may not wash their faces on Yom Kippur.
 Rabbi Ḥananya ben Teradyon says in the name of Rabbi Eliezer: A king and a bride may wash their faces.
 The Rabbis said: A new mother may not wear shoes on Yom Kippur.
 Rabbi Ḥananya ben Teradyon says in the name of Rabbi Eliezer: A new mother may wear shoes.

-The Gemara asks: According to Rabbi Eliezer’s opinion, what is the reason that the king may wear shoes?
+The Gemara asks: According to Rabbi Eliezer’s opinion, what is the reason that the king may wash his face?
 Because it is written: “Your eyes shall see the king in his beauty” (Isaiah 33:17).
 A king should always look regal before his nation.
 What is the reason that a bride may wash her face?
 So that she should not appear repulsive to her husband.
 Since it is only the beginning of their marriage, her husband may be disgusted at seeing her otherwise.
 Rav said to Rabbi Ḥiyya: For how long after her wedding is a woman considered a bride?
 He said to him: As it was taught in a baraita: If she becomes a mourner, we do not prevent the bride from wearing perfumes during the entire first thirty days of her marriage.
 This shows that for the first thirty days, her appearance is most critical.

 A new mother may wear shoes.
 What is the reason for this?
 Due to the cold there is concern that she will become ill, as she is weak from the birth.